Using Teleport with OpenSSH

 host's SSH port.

-You can log in to a host in a Trusted Cluster by placing the name of the cluster between the name of the node and the name of your root Teleport cluster:
+You can log in to a host in a trusted leaf cluster by placing the name of the leaf cluster between the name of the node and the name of the root cluster:

 ssh -F ssh_config_teleport ${USER?}@node2.leafcluster.${CLUSTER}